Why I Keep Playing "RuneScape"

-I've been playing RuneScape on and off for 12 years now.
+I've been playing RuneScape on and off since 2005.
 It was introduced to me by my good friend at my 13th birthday party.
 While we were waiting around for everyone to show up before going to Dave & Buster's, he told the rest of us he wanted to show us a cool new game he had started playing.

 My brother and I started our own RuneScape accounts a few weeks later.